RyanCheddar/De-Anza-Metaverse-Club/retroar/readme.md

 *targets.mind* is a compiled file containing tracking information about the original poster, which enables the code to track the poster. it was created using [this tool](https://hiukim.github.io/mind-ar-js-doc/tools/compile)

 *Epic Hango.hlb* is a 3D model for the pseudo Windows 95 pop up that appears 8 seconds after the poster is detected for the first time.
+It was created using [TinkerCAD](https://www.tinkercad.com/), which is a really cool online 3D model editor.

 *capybara.hlb* is a 3D model of a capybara.
+I have no clue where I got it from.

+*poster.mp4* is the animated version of the poster, which is overlayed onto the physical poster in the user's camera view.

 *index.html* is the HTML file that contains the entire AR experience.
 More information about it is available inside the file, where I tried to comment as much as possible.